-Before connecting the thermostat or the power wiring, check to make sure the wires will be long enough for servicing at a later date.
+Before connecting the thermostat check to make sure the wires will be long enough for servicing at a later date.
 Make sure that thermostat wire is long enough to facilitate future removal of blower for service.

 Complete the wiring connections to the equipment.
-Use the provided unit wiring diagram and the field wiring diagram shown in Figure 56.
+Use wiring diagram shown in Figure 58.
 Use 18 gauge wire or larger that is suitable for Class II rating for thermostat connections.